 You can send, request or receive money with Zelle, all within your City National Mobile app.4 To get started, log in to the City National Mobile app, go to the "Move Money ($)" menu and select the “Zelle®” icon.
 Enroll the email address or U.S. mobile phone number you want associated with your City National personal checking account, receive and enter a one-time verification code, accept terms and conditions, and you’re ready to start sending and receiving money with City National Mobile and Zelle.

-Zelle is available for use with your City National personal (consumer) checking accounts.
+Zelle is available for use with your City National personal (consumer) checking accounts, as long as you have a valid U.S. social security number and valid U.S. address.
 Other City National personal and business deposit accounts and credit cards cannot be used with Zelle.

 Zelle is a great way to send money to family, friends and people you trust such as your personal trainer, babysitter or a neighbor.3